department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/burial-flags.md

 <div class="va-introtext">

-We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of a Veteran's or a Reservist's military service.
+We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of the military service of a Veteran or Reservist.
 Find out how to apply for this burial honor.

 </div>